domainxz/top-k-rec/README.md

 python bpr_test.py
 python vbpr_test.py
 ```
-To evaluate our proposed fusion method, you can use following commands:
+To evaluate the fusion methods, you can use following commands:
 ```
-python pfusion.py
+python pfusion.py // the proposed fusion method python afusion.py // the average fusion method python bfusion.py // the bpr based fusion method python efusion.py // the error based fusion method, the error is measured by RMSE python sfusion.py // the svm based fusion method
 ```
 ## **External Data**</br>
 Due to the file size limitation, the data for training and testing are maintained by other services.</br>